MunMunL/Python/day1/README.md

-# Day 1 - Working with Variables in Python to Manage Data
+# 1 - Band Name Generator

 ## Concepts
 * Printing to the Console in Python